-HILL: OK.
+Mr. HILL.
+Okay.
 Marko, I'm going to end your remarks here, because there are a couple of people with their mouths open here who are desperate to ask questions, both of yourself and the other members on the panel.
 So thank you so much for speaking.
 Hang tight, because I think there may be some questions coming your way.

-STANOVIC: Of course.
+Mr. STANOVIC.
+Of course.

-HILL: Thank you, brother.
+Mr. HILL.
+Thank you, brother.
 Hang on.

-MASSARO: So thank you so very much to Marko and Declan there for that discussion.
+Mr. MASSARO.
+So thank you so very much to Marko and Declan there for that discussion.
 I mean, the point that really stuck with me was sort of this idea that we fix more matches than we bet on.
-(Laughs.)
+[Laughs.]
 So we'll go ahead and move to sort of the Q&A phase of the discussion.
 I'm going to ask a few questions, and then we'll open it to the floor, as well as Facebook Live, if there's anybody watching that would like to ask questions.

 So let me go ahead and just ask the first one that's eating away at my mind.
 And that is, is there this preventive type of fixing?
 Do you just go ahead and fix a game, just in case there's betting?
 That's what it sounded like?
 For Marko, since he's the one that brought that up.
-I don't know if Declan had anything to add to that, but -
+I don't know if Declan had anything to add to that, but-

-HILL: Marko, did you hear Paul's question?
+Mr. HILL.
+Marko, did you hear Paul's question?

-STANOVIC: Unfortunately, I couldn't.
+Mr. STANOVIC.
+Unfortunately, I couldn't.

-MASSARO: Yeah, well, do you want to - I don't know if he can just hear you because you've got the mic in your computer.
+Mr. MASSARO.
+Yes, well, do you want to-I don't know if he can just hear you because you've got the mic in your computer.

-HILL: So say the question again?
+Mr. HILL.
+So say the question again?

-MASSARO: Is there some sort of preventive match fixing?
-Like, you'll go ahead and you'll fix a match just in case there's betting on it, as opposed to, you know, we're going to fix this match because there's betting on it and we need to make sure it turns out the right way?
+Mr. MASSARO.
+Is there some sort of preventive match-fixing?
+Like, you'll go ahead and you'll fix a match just in case there's betting on it, as opposed to, we're going to fix this match because there's betting on it and we need to make sure it turns out the right way?

-HILL: OK, Marko, I don't know if you heard that the first time.
+Mr. HILL.
+Okay, Marko, I don't know if you heard that the first time.
 But the question from Paul was are there any opportunities just to fix a game, even if there's no betting on the game?

-STANOVIC: Even if there's no betting?
-Meaning that you'd fix the game as reinforcement to them that only the team is winning and that's it, or?
+Mr. STANOVIC.
+Even if there's no betting?
+Meaning that you'd fix the game as reinforcement to them that only the team is winning and that's it, or ...?

-HILL: So some context here.
+Mr. HILL.
+So some context here.
 Sorry, Marko, I'll just speak for you.
 First is that this happens rarely.
 This isn't an everyday occurrence.
-And what you have to do as a match fixer if you have to rig the market - the sports gambling market.
+And what you have to do as a match-fixer is you have to rig the market-the sports gambling market.
 And to rig the sports gambling market takes time, it takes effort, and it takes energy.
 So what he's saying is that they had more players ready and willing to fix games than they had the resources to be able to fix the market.

-STANOVIC: Exactly.
+Mr. STANOVIC.
+Exactly.
 Exactly what I meant.